-- 1) These matters are pending before various appellate authorities and the Management, including its tax advisors, expect that its position will likely be upheld on ultimate resolution and will not have a material adverse effect on the Company's financial position and results of operations. - 2) On 28th february, 2021 the supreme court has passed a judgement on inclusion of certain allowances in basic wages for the purpose of deduction and contribution to the Employee Provident and Pension funds.Due to ambiguity and the divergent views on the application of the said judgement, impact of the past period is not ascertainable hence the company has not made any provision.
-The company will take necessary steps on receiving further clarity on the subject.

-3) According to Accounting Standard (Ind AS)-37 "Provisions,Contingent liabilities and Contingent assets", an incremental provision of 347.67 lakhs (previous year 61.74) towards warranty claims has been made during the financial year as estimated by the management.
+- 1) These matters are pending before various appellate authorities and the Management, including its tax advisors, expect that its position will likely be upheld on ultimate resolution and will not have a material adverse effect on the Company's financial position and results of operations. - 2) According to Accounting Standard (Ind AS)-37 "Provisions,Contingent liabilities and Contingent assets", an incremental provision of ₹ 1032.94 lakhs (previous year ₹ 347.67) towards warranty claims has been made during the financial year as estimated by the management.